jonasschwab/alf-container-test/README.md

 ## Local usage

-Run `./build.sh` to build and push all images.
-To point at a different registry, set `REGISTRY_URL` before executing the script.
-To perform a dry run without pushing, export `PUSH_IMAGES=0`.
+Run `./build.sh` to build all images.
+To automatically push images, set `REGISTRY_URL` before executing the script.